dreadl0ck/netcap/docs/internals.md

 [https://pkg.go.dev/github.com/dreadl0ck/netcap@v0.5/e](https://pkg.go.dev/github.com/dreadl0ck/netcap@v0.4.7/collector)ncoder

 The encoder package implements conversion of decoded network protocols to protocol buffers.
 This has to be defined for each supported protocol.
-Two types of encoders exist: The LayerEncoder and the CustomEncoder.
+Two types of decoders exist: The LayerEncoder and the CustomEncoder.

 #### Layer Encoder